-The COVID-19 pandemic has affected and may continue to affect our business and operations and those of third parties on which we rely, including by causing disruptions in the supply of our product candidates and the conduct and enrollment of current and future clinical trials.
-For a discussion regarding the impact of the COVID-19 pandemic on our business, see Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations-Overview of our Business" in this Form 10-K.
+The COVID-19 pandemic, as well as global and national economic and market conditions, have affected and may in the future affect our business and operations and those of third parties on which we rely, including by causing disruptions in the supply of our product candidates or other materials necessary to construct our new facility, conduct our preclinical or clinical studies, and conduct and enroll our current and future clinical trials.
+For a discussion regarding the impact of the COVID-19 pandemic, macroeconomic conditions, and supply disruptions on our business, see Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations - Overview" in this Form 10-K.